George Eliot Hospital NHS Trust cares for two patients with Covid-19 in hospital

 George Eliot Hospital NHS Trust was caring for two patients with coronavirus in hospital as of Sunday, figures show.

-NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on December 24 was up from one on the same day the previous week.
+NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on December 31 was in line with the same day the previous week.

 Advertisement